Is that online service or print driver safe?

 Now, why would that be?

-Why is it called a Trojan, you ask?
+Why is it called a Trojan?

 In Greek mythology, a war was fought over a woman named Helen, who was stolen from her husband, the king of Sparta, by a man from Troy.
-For 10 years the Greeks besieged Troy to capture her back.
+For ten years the Greeks besieged Troy to capture her back.
 The Trojans were able to fight them off, until one day, the invaders packed up and left, leaving behind a huge wooden horse as a peace offering.
-The Trojans thought, how nice, they left us a trophy, and they wheeled it triumphantly into their city.
+The Trojans thought How nice, they left us a trophy, and they wheeled it triumphantly into their city.
 Unfortunately for the Trojans, the horse was hollow and filled with elite solders, who opened the gates to the city in the middle of the night.
 The Greeks had only pretended to leave, and they came in and sacked the city, looting their golden treasures.

 So now you probably can figure out why they call some software Trojans.
 You brought in a nice little utility or app because it was useful or perhaps merely entertaining, and it proceeded to hack into your system to gain access to everything that could be used to get your credit card information, passwords, etc.